 Each year, the Teaching Consultants have an opportunity to invite a guest speaker to Brown.
 This annual professional development event is coordinated by graduate students in line with their interests.
-Sheridan Teaching Consultants also have the opportunity to participate in a master class with the invited guest.
+Sheridan Teaching Consultants also have the opportunity to participate in a workshop or master class with the invited guest.

 Invited Speakers, 2011 – present

 In this workshop series, Jamiella Brooks and Julie McGurk explore rigor as an inclusive practice.

 Jamiella Brooks is the Director of Equity & Inclusion Initiatives at University of Pennsylvania Carey Law School, a Faculty Fellow of Gregory College House, and a writer.
 She holds a Ph.D. in French Literature from the University of California, Davis.
 She participated in the McNair Scholarship and Mellon Fellows programs and has served as a Fulbright Teaching Assistant in France.
 Formerly, she served as an Associate Director of the Center for Teaching and Learning at both Berea College and University of Pennsylvania where she focused on programming and support for equitable and inclusive teaching practices.